Successful Board Self-Assessment

 How the board conducts a self-assessment influences how successful it will be while securing its role as a standard process.

 - Clarify the purpose of self-assessment to everyone.
-It is not to be judgmental or focus only on weaknesses and negative aspects.
+It is not to be judgmental or to focus only on weaknesses and negative aspects.
 Its purpose is to help the board get to the next phase of development.
 One of its benefits is to act as a planning tool for the board.

 - Discuss the questionnaire your board has chosen to use to make sure everyone is familiar with the process and has a chance to ask detailed questions.